UbiquityRobotics/raspicam_node/README.md

     The two things to check are to 1) make sure the Raspberry Pi firmware as been updated and 2) make sure the cable is properly seated.
 Both these issues generate the same error message.
+    If you still get this error, you probably have a bad version of Raspberry Pi firmware.
+Try to find older firmware version to feed into the rpi-update` command.
+The firmware version number is stored in `/boot/.firmware_revision`.

 11. View the image on a laptop/desktop: